-To document absences for health related reasons, please provide to Student Experience - Academic (MBA) office the Petition for Relief for MBA Missed Term Work and the McMaster University Student Health Certificate which can be found the DeGroote website http://mbastudent.degroote.mcmaster.ca/forms-and-applications/.
+To document absences for health related reasons, please provide to Student Experience - Academic (MBA) office the Petition for Relief for MBA Missed Term Work and the McMaster University Student Certificate which found the DeGroote website Health can be on http://mbastudent.degroote.mcmaster.ca/forms-and-applications/.
 Please do not use the online McMaster Student Absence Form as this is for Undergraduate students only.
 University policy states that a student may submit a maximum of three (3) medical certificates per year after which the student must meet with the Director of the program.